Bow River Loop

 Photography Tips

-• Glacial Water: Capture the unique "rock flour" color of the Bow River in the midday sun.
+- Glacial Water: Capture the distinct "rock flour" color of the Bow River in the midday sun.